system-zero/system-zero/src/data/semantics/Language.md

     "again visible" : "Visibility it is still public."

     private
-    "back_to_privacy" : "So and the next properties until a public attribute."
+    back_to_privacy : "So and the next properties until a public attribute." it_is_still_private : 1
-    "summary" : 0

     public
     "exposed_fun" : func {
       println ("I am a function method, and I can see you them all.") return this.private_prop + " " + this.metoo
       # Some Interpreted Languages they refer to this self object as self,
       # some as this.
-We use this, and which has sence only inside map methods.
+We use this, and which has sence only inside map methods,
+      # at the time of the construction
     }
+    summary : 0
   }

   # Testing for string equality for a public property.